-The Rouge River has an historic place in our understanding of both point source pollution and stormwater pollution nationwide.
+The Rouge River has a historic place in our understanding of both point source pollution and stormwater pollution nationwide.
 As a result, it has been at the forefront of efforts to manage water pollution in general.

-By the early 1960s, the Rouge River Watershed was in a severely degraded condition.
-The result of the same expansion of industry and urban areas has created similiar water quality issues across the nation.
-Both point source and stormwater discharges contributed to a seriously polluted watershed.
-Following the success of NPDES, plans were implemented to address the watershed wide water quality issues associated with the Rouge River.
+By the early 1960s, the Rouge River Watershed was in a severely degraded condition. water quality issues across the nation.
+Both point source pollution and stormwater the NPDES, plans were implemented to address the watershed wide water quality issues associated with the Rouge River.
 Among these was the first voluntary watershed based stormwater permit, under which fifty communities participated in watershed planning efforts.
 This permitting process was adopted for use statewide, and became the model for the national stormwater permitting program.